xviniette/Boomsoccer/README.md

 # BoomSoccer ([Play](http://www.bazia.net:1321/))

 BoomSoccer is a browser real-time multiplayer game.
 This is a game mixing 2d platform, soccer, and Bomberman.
+It's based on a minigame of [Hammerfest](http://www.hfest.net/) (Soccerfest)

 A french video game website (jeuxvideo.com) made a news on it : [here](http://www.jeuxvideo.com/news/431197/un-jeu-de-football-multijoueur-sur-le-web.htm).